po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/28-Stu_Mini-Project/README.md

 ## 🏆 Bonus

+If you have fully completed the above tasks, here is something you and your group can work through as an added challenge to further your knowledge:

   * Add validations to all of the model data.

   * Create a password hashing and login system for users.